-But fresh flowers can become an expensive habit very quickly if you're not careful, which is why the (re-)emergence of dried flowers is a welcome trend.
-Not only do they add a little something-something to any room you're in, they are low maintenance, work in spaces with little natural light and are environmentally friendly.
+Spring has finally sprung and our Instagram feeds are filled with mood-boosting bouquets.
+But while fresh flowers are a dreamy edition to any room, they can also quickly become an expensive habit, which is why the (re-)emergence of dried flowers is a welcome trend.
+Not only do they add a little something-something to any space you're in, they are low maintenance, work in rooms with little natural light and are environmentally friendly.

 Unlike fresh flowers, dried flowers do not need to be transported quickly by air in temperature-controlled conditions and with care they can last for years.
 And unlike faux flowers, they're natural and biodegradable, which is great for your carbon footprint.
 They may cost a bit more upfront but it's worth seeing beautifully dried flowers as an investment – they'll last for at least a year if you're gentle with them and you'll avoid that deflated feeling of watching a bunch die on your kitchen table, knowing you have no way to justify buying more before payday.